gantry/docs/pages/01.gantry5/01.basics/10.terminology/docs.md

 ### Atom

-An **Atom** is a type of **Particle** that does not render visually on the frontend.
+An **Atom** is a type of **Particle** that does not render visually on the front end.
 These allow you to add scripted pieces to your page in a modular fashion, such as adding custom JavaScript you want to have run at the end of the page load, or a Google Analytics script for traffic tracking.

 An **Atom** can be placed in your outline(s) using a special **Atoms** section in the **Page Settings** tab and can be created in very much the same way as any standard particle.